Aranjuez: Development as Royal Site

 Philip II declared the place a Royal Site in 1560.
 In the second half of the 16th century, the royal palace was constructed and the name of the enlarged settlement was changed from Alpajes to Aranjuez.
 The site was initially designed by Juan Bautista de Toledo and completed by Juan de Herrera.
 Aranjuez was extensively redesigned in the 18th century by Santiago Bonavía.

-In 1752, during the reign of Ferdinand VI Aranjuez, previously reserved for the royal family, nobles of the royal court and palace servants started to be opened providing overnight accommodation for visitors, who had previously been obliged to lodge in nearby settlements such as Ocaña.
+In 1752, during the reign of Ferdinand VI, Aranjuez, which was previously reserved for the royal family, nobles of the royal court and palace servants started to be opened providing overnight accommodation for visitors, who had previously been obliged to lodge in nearby settlements such as Ocaña.

 The weir in the Tagus River which is alongside to the Royal Palace of Aranjuez was constructed in 1753 to power a water wheel for milling wheat flour.
 Since the mill was visible from the palace, it was architecturally attractive and sometimes used as the residence of the town governor.

 King Carlos III built the so-called Long Bridge (about 300m long) over the Jarama in 1761.

 In 1763 Charles III, a keen physiocrat ordered the construction of Real Cortijo de San Isidro, a model farm which was abandoned by his successor (his second son, Charles IV of Spain) and later commercialized.
 Two years later the king ordered the construction of the Franciscan Convent of San Pascual, later occupied by the Conceptionists.

-French architect Jaime Marquet began construction of the theatre Coliseum Carlos III in 1767.
+The French architect Jaime Marquet began construction of the theatre Coliseum Carlos III in 1767.

-An uprising, the so-called Mutiny of Aranjuez, took place on 17 March 1808 when the royal family and the government were staying at Aranjuez while on their way south, anticipating a French invasion from the north.
-Soldiers, peasants and members of the general public assaulted Godoy's quarters and captured him.
-The mutineers made King Charles dismiss Godoy, and two days later the court forced the King himself to abdicate in favor of his son and rival, who became Ferdinand VII.
+An uprising, the so-called Mutiny of Aranjuez, took place on 17 March 1808 when the royal family and the government were staying at Aranjuez on their way south, as they were anticipating a French invasion from the north.
+Soldiers, peasants and members of the general public assaulted Manuel Godoy's quarters and captured him.
+The mutineers made Charles dismiss Godoy, and two days later, the court forced the King himself to abdicate in favour of his son and rival, who became Ferdinand VII.

 Late modern history

-Railway transport arrived to Aranjuez on 9 February 1851, with the opening of the Madrid–Aranjuez line, the second in the Iberian Peninsula after Barcelona–Mataró (not the second in Spain, as the Havana–Güines line had been opened in Cuba already in 1837).
+Railway transport arrived to Aranjuez on 9 February 1851, with the opening of the Madrid–Aranjuez line, the second in the Iberian Peninsula after Barcelona–Mataró (not the second in Spain, as the Havana–Güines line had been opened in Cuba in 1837).
 Aranjuez was granted the title of town (villa) in 1899.

 In the context of the 1936–1939 Spanish Civil War, Aranjuez remained under Republican control until the end of the conflict, becoming the headquarters of the 9th Division of the Spanish Republican Army.
 Important battles of the war such as the Battle of Seseña and the Battle of Jarama took place not far from Aranjuez.
 Following the seizure by the Rebel faction, a Francoist concentration camp was active in Aranjuez in 1939.